What is The Whole Beast?

 Madone Pelan: Co-Owner/ Marketing +PR *Official Product Taster

 Q1) How long have you been with the Whole Beast?
 Well I am married to the Beast so have been there since it's inception.

 Q3) What is your favorite product we carry at the moment?
-That is so hard to answer as it seems to change with every season!
-Right now I'd have to say Chicken Liver Parfait, aka "Paleo Ice cream".
-FYI.
-One jar is never enough.
+That is so hard to answer as it seems to change with every season.
+Right now I'd have to say the Chicken Liver Parfait, aka "Paleo Ice cream".
+FYI - One jar is never enough.
 Save yourself the trip and just buy two.